matteoamorth/licence-plate-gate/src/server/README.md

 ## Abstract

 This project implements a server for license plate recognition using a machine learning pipeline based on Keras OCR and the Roboflow service for image inference.
-The server receives images via MQTT, processes them to identify license plates, and stores the results in an InfluxDB database.
+The server receives images via MQTT, processes them to identify license plates, and checks and stores the results in a InfluxDB database.
 Additionally, it includes a system to manage gate opening commands based on license plate recognition that will be sent to the actuator of the system.

 ## Table of Contents